MikeHopley/ftl-ships-guide/stealth-b.md

 The most difficult choice is between shields and a weapon.
 Usually take shields.
 Even a Burst Laser 2 is somewhat risky without shields, because unlike hacking it can miss.
 Shields make you a lot safer, especially once upgraded&thinsp;&mdash;&thinsp;but that’s another 50 scrap into defence that won’t help you kill 3-shield enemies in sector 4.

-2-power weapons are very expensive to get online (165 scrap for weapons-6 and power), so generally prefer 1-power weapons.
-An Ion Blast 1 is especially good, because it’s cheap.
+2-power weapons are very expensive to get online (165 scrap for weapons-6 and power), so prefer 1-power weapons.
 Spending less scrap on weapons gives you a better chance to switch into hacking later.

 Also consider replacing the Glaive with another weapon that you can get online sooner; ideally still keep the Glaive for later, but sell it if necessary.
 For example, something like Flak 1 + Hull Laser 1 requires no upgrades and can last a long time.

 At intervals, consider buying a weapons buffer.
 Early on there are more important uses of scrap.
 However, if you pick up a two-power weapon, it may be worth buying the buffer while you wait.

+## Specific weapon tactics

+Correctly timed, a Heavy Laser can take down two shield layers.
+The Glaive needs to damage shields just before the laser connects.
+This won’t work when the enemy has a shield buffer (shields-5).

+The same applies for Ion Blast or Ion Stunner.
+These are even better, as you can fire them ahead of time for a second chance to hit.
+An Ion Blast can even drop unbuffered three-shield enemies down to one shield if both shots connect.

+With full weapons training and a third weapon, an Ion Stunner can do the same.
+Fire it from the back, then bring it forwards for the second shot.
+A Reloader also works.

+## Dealing with drones

 Protect your weapons by checking where combat drones are aiming before you cloak.
 Only cloak if they are about to hit weapons, cloaking, or possibly sensors.
 Otherwise, delay your cloak until enemy weapons fire.
 Even then, wait to see whether weapons are targeting anything important.
 Ideally you’ll let them hit irrelevant rooms, to reduce the chance of the drone sniping your Glaive when cloak ends.